mricon/totp-cgi/INSTALL.rst

 .. warning::

-    DO NOT use the File state backend (STATE_BACKEND='File') in a multiple-server setup.
+    DO NOT use the File state backend in a multiple-server setup.
 This will make you vulnerable to token reuse, as one server will not know that the token was already presented to the other server.

 Running databases is a complex task, but this is a quick guide.
 First, install postgresql-server::